-One of Syracuse’s newest gay bars is Wunderbar.
+Wunderbar is one of the newest Syracuse gay bars.
 Wunderbar is paving the way for the next generation of LGBTQ nightclub spaces.
 It is all kinds of amazing!

 The bar’s front room is an upscale lounge space with stunning décor and lighting.
 Everyone is very friendly here, making the bar perfect for solo gay travelers to meet locals.

 In the rear of the club there is a traditional club space where weekend dance parties are held.
 Be sure to check the event list on the Wunderbar Website!
 This is a spot any gay traveler will not want to miss!

 Syracuse Gay-Friendly Bars

 Al’s Wine & Whiskey Bar has unbeatable dim lounge vibes.
 It’s one of my favorite cocktail bars in Syracuse.
 Al’s Wine & Whiskey is a true whiskey bar that has an entire wall of available liquors, plus bar games and food to order.

 Syracuse Gay Travel Tips